Empirical Framework for Cournot Oligopoly with Private Information: Estimation Results

-To make the classification objective, we apply unsupervised k-means clustering based on averages and standard deviations of the de-trended productions to classify countries with similar production.
-We display the results from this classification exercise in Figure \ref{fig:kmeans}, which shows that we can classify countries into four groups.
+We display the k-means clustering exercise results in Figure \ref{fig:kmeans}, which shows that we can classify countries into four groups.
 The classification is consistent with what we would expect from ``eyeballing" Figure \ref{fig:rawoutput} that countries that belong to a group have similar production patterns.
+Given these four groups, we classify a few into smaller groups based on locations.
+In the end, we get six groups with the following memberships: Group 1 (Iran, Iraq, Kuwait, Qatar, and U.A.E.), Group 2 (Canada, China, Norway, U.K.), Group 3 (Mexico, Venezuela, Ecuador), Group 4 (Algeria, Angola, Egypt, Libya, and Nigeria), Group 5 (Russia and Saudi Arabia) and Group 6 (U.S.).
 We display the production pattern, by group, in Figure \ref{fig:detrendQ}.
-As mentioned above, Russia and Saudi Arabia belong to one group (Group 3), whereas the U.S. is the only country in Group 4.
-Henceforth, countries in a group as symmetric ``firms" and use the type-symmetric equilibrium for estimation.
+Hence, countries use the type-symmetric equilibrium for estimation.

-{\bf Estimates.} We apply our estimation method outlined in the previous section to our sample.
-The estimates together with their 95\% confidence intervals are displayed in Table \ref{tab:estimations}.\footnote{To estimate the confidence interval we use subsampling method for stationary time series; see \cite{PolitisRomanoWolf1999}, Chapter 3.
-In particular, we use a block size of $b_T=\lfloor T^{0.9}\rfloor=187$, which gives us a total of 150 unique subsamples and use Theorem 3.2.1 in the book to determine the confidence intervals.} As we can see, the estimated slope parameter is $\hat{\beta}=0.0196$, which means that the demand is downward sloping (as expected) and inelastic, and the estimated parameter of the cost function is $\hat{\lambda}=0.0023$.
-We estimate the mean demand shock, or the demand intercept (or the choke point) to be $\hat\mu_U=74.58$, and its estimated variance is $\hat{\sigma}_U^2=378.75$, with left truncation at $\hat{\underline{u}}=52.9$.
+\paragraph{Estimates.} We apply our estimation method to our sample.
+The estimates together with their 95\% confidence intervals are displayed in Table \ref{tab:estimations}.
+To estimate the confidence interval we use subsampling method for stationary time series; see \cite{PolitisRomanoWolf1999}, Chapter 3.\footnote{In particular, we use a block size of $b_T=\lfloor T^{0.9}\rfloor=187$, which gives us a total of 150 unique subsamples, and use Theorem 3.2.1 in the book to determine the confidence intervals.} As we can see, the estimated slope parameter is $\hat{\beta}=0.025$, which means that the demand is downward sloping (as expected) and inelastic, and the estimated parameter of the cost function is $\hat{\lambda}=0.016$.
+We estimate the mean demand shock, or the demand intercept (or the choke point) to be $\hat\mu_U=92.9$, and its estimated variance is $\hat{\sigma}_U^2=673.36$, with left truncation at $\hat{\underline{u}}=66.99$.
 Figure \ref{fig:CDF_theta} displays the estimated densities of the demand shock, conditional density of the technology shock, and group-specific cost densities.